OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-js-screen-share.md

 }
 ```

-When the user clicks the _**"Screen Share"**_ button, a new publisher is created, and initialized to render all of its videos in `'container-screens'` HTML Element (9.1).
-The important parameter of the `publisherScreen` is: `videoSource: "screen"`.
-You need to use this property to create a publisher to share the screen.
+When the user clicks the _**"Screen Share"**_ button, a new publisher is initialized and configured to render all of its videos in `'container-screens'` HTMLElement (9.1).
+When initializing a Publisher object, just set property `videoSource: "screen"` to share the screen instead of using a webcam.

-After the user allows sharing its own screen (9.2), the _**"Screen Share"**_ button is disabled and the screen is published into the session by calling `sessionScreen.publish(publisherScreen)`.
-When the user stop screensharing, the element will be deleted automatically from the div and the button will appear again for the user to share the screen again.
+After the user grants the device permission to capture the screen (9.2), the _**"Screen Share"**_ button is disabled and the screen is published to the session by calling `sessionScreen.publish(publisherScreen)`.
+When the user stop screen sharing, the element will be deleted automatically from the div and the button will appear again for the userrepeat the process again.

-We also define some events as `videoElementCreated` to append the username information into the video element.
-If the user denied the access to the screen share, the event `accessDenied` will be received.
+We also define some events such as `videoElementCreated` to append the username information into the video element.
+If the user denies access to capture the screen, event `accessDenied` will be received.
 We just handle it to output an error though the console.

 ---

 #### Leaving the session

-Whenever we want a user to leave the session, we just need to call `sessionCamera.disconnect` and `sessionScreen.disconnect` method:
+Whenever we want a user to leave the session, we just need to call `sessionCamera.disconnect` and `sessionScreen.disconnect` method.
+We also make sure to disconnect both users before the page is unloaded using event `window.onbeforeunload`.

 ```javascript
 function leaveSession() {